Plan your season with the best things to do in Edinburgh this spring.

 Edinburgh and the Lothians are home to many attractions where you can get up close to all sorts of animals, and this time of year offers a host of new feathered and furry arrivals.

-With over 1,000 fabulous animals, Edinburgh Zoo is situated in beautiful parkland and includes fabulous flamingos, cute koalas and cheeky chimpanzees.
-They also offer a year-round programme of events for all the family.
+With over 2,000 fabulous animals, Edinburgh Zoo is situated in beautiful parkland and includes fabulous flamingos, cute koalas and cheeky chimpanzees.
+There also offer a year-round programme of events for all the family.

 Venture just outside the city and there’s the choice of two attractions for a great family day out.
-Five Sisters Zoo in West Calder has over 180 different species of mammals, birds and reptiles from across the world.
+Five Sisters Zoo in West Calder has over 160 different species of mammals, birds and reptiles from across the world.
 Why not learn more about your favourite at one of their daily keeper talks?
-Over at East Links Family Park at Dunbar, visitors can enjoy everything from a train safari and pony rides to small animal handling.
+At East Links Family Park in East Lothian, visitors can enjoy an action-packed day, with everything from a train safari and pony rides to small animal handling.

 7. Wander along the Water of Leith Walkway

-Wildlife spotting, with otters, kingfishers and herons spotted along the route.
+Wildlife spotting.
+Look out for otters, kingfishers and herons along the route.

 On a bright spring day, you can’t miss the opportunity to take a stroll along the Water of Leith Walkway.

-Suitable for walking, cycling and partly accessible by wheelchairs, pushchairs and on horseback, its leafy 12 mile trail links the neighbourhood of Leith with central Edinburgh, by-passing landmarks such as the Royal Botanic Garden Edinburgh and Scottish National Gallery of Modern Art.
-It’s easy to forget you’re in the middle of a city when you’re on this walk.
+Suitable for walking, cycling and partly accessible by wheelchairs and on horseback, its leafy 12-mile trail links the neighbourhood of Leith with central Edinburgh.
+It’s easy to forget you’re in the bustle of a city when you’re on this walk.
+To learn more about the route’s local history, the river and its wildlife, there is also a downloadable Audio Trail.

 8. See blooms at the Royal Botanic Garden Edinburgh

-Once the buds start blooming, Edinburgh’s gardens are a riot of colour and scents.
+Once the buds start blooming, Edinburgh public gardens are a riot of colour and scents.

-There’s lots of public gardens in the city, but a must is the free-to-visit Royal Botanic Garden Edinburgh.
+There’s lots of gardens in the city, but a must is the free-to-visit Royal Botanic Garden Edinburgh (exceptions apply to some special events/exhibitions).
 Set in over 70 acres of beautiful landscape, it’s a wonderful oasis of calm.
-There’s also ample benches dotted around the gardens – prefect for a picnic spot.
+There are also ample benches dotted around the gardens – prefect for a picnic spot.

 The gardens are largely accessible to wheelchair users, with marked routes.
 Mobility scooters and wheelchairs are also available for hire at no extra cost.